machinat/sociably/website/docs/embedded-webview.md

 - `payload` - optional, `any`, the value will be serialized and sent to the server.

 You don't have to wait for `'connect'` to send events.
-The events sent before it are queued, and they'll be delivered after it's connected.
+The events sent before it are queued and delivered after it's connected.

 ### `useEventReducer` Hook